Whimsy Stick

 “Lunged at every bicycle, car, and jogger”

-Reliable loose-leash with bikes present
+Reliable loose-leash with bikes at 10 ft

 9 days to first change · 5 weeks to reliable management